Competency 1

 How do these changes connect with "students' identities, biases, prejudices,

-the impact they have on learning and the classroom environment"?
+and fears and the impact they have on learning and the classroom environment"?

 It was my first time implementing a flexible deadline policy (in the past, I had to report to a coordinator), but I was happy to see that it worked very effectively (i.e., students who used the flexible deadline policy submitted their assignments and there weren’t any issues).
 I think this policy benefitted many of the students in my class who, at different points in the semester, confessed to being overwhelmed by all the demands they were facing.
 Although this policy was included in the syllabus and was mentioned during class when discussing the assignments, many students still emailed me to confirm that they could submit their assignments late, which made me assume that they were not used to this type of policy.
 I am planning to include this policy in future courses.